claimvantage/sfdx-jenkins-shared-library/README.md

 withOrgsInParallel() {
     stage("org create") {...}
     try {
-        stage("org install") {...}      // Only runs if package or packages beans are defined stage("org before push") {...}  // Only runs if beforePushStage closure is defined stage("org push") {...}
+        stage("org after create stage") {...}   // Only runs if afterOrgCreateStage closure is defined stage("org install") {...}              // Only runs if package or packages beans are defined stage("org before push") {...}          // Only runs if beforePushStage closure is defined stage("org push") {...}
         stage("org install after push") {...}   // Only runs if packageAfterPushStage or packagesAfterPushStage beans are defined stage("org before test") {...}          // Only runs if beforeTestStage closure is defined stage("org test") {...}
         stage("org after test") {...}           // Only runs if afterTestStage closure is defined } finally {
         stage("org delete") {...}
     }